 Microsoft To Do (free)

 Created by the Wunderlist team after Microsoft bought the app in 2015, Microsoft To Do does resemble Wunderlist in some respects.
 Setting up new tasks is easy, and it offers many of the same tools and features.
-Unlike Wunderlist, Microsoft To Do focuses on the My Day feature — starting each day with a clean slate and noting what you want to achieve each day, and it integrates Office 365.
+Unlike Wunderlist, Microsoft To Do focuses on the My Day feature — starting each day with a clean slate and noting what you want to achieve each day — and it integrates Office 365.
 You can set up multi-factor authentication for enhanced security, and if you’re currently part of the Microsoft ecosystem, you can flag an email in Outlook to see it as a task in To Do.
 Planner tasks assigned to you also show up in To Do.
 It even has a smart suggestion tool that proposes tasks based on your previous record.
-Now that Microsoft To Do offficially replaces Wunderlist, you can import your Wunderlist tasks if you’re planning to switch over.

 Any.do offers a straightforward and easy-to-use interface that syncs across your desktop computer, tablet, and phone to facilitate simple and quick task management.
 It integrates with iOS’s Reminders app and Alexa.
 You can tell Siri a reminder, and have it show up in Any.do.
 Sync only works one way, though — removing tasks from Any.do won’t remove them from your iPhone Reminders app — but that’s no problem if you use Any.do as your main app.
 Organizational features include the ability to automatically sort grocery lists by aisle while a plan my day feature can prioritize tasks.
-The premium version costs $3.50 per month on Android and $5 for iOS, for which you get unlimited recurring tasks, color tags and labels, location-based reminders, and 100GB storage.
+The premium version costs $3.50 per month on Android and $3 for iOS, for which you get unlimited recurring tasks, color tags and labels, location-based reminders, and 100GB storage.
 New features for iOS 14 include an all-new Apple Watch app, seven new iOS widgets, a Universal Search feature to make finding all your tasks and events a breeze, and a new snooze feature.

 Google Tasks (free)